 Not Guilty

 Client arrested after 911 caller said he was swerving and almost ran off the road in Southlake.
-By the time police found him, client was already parked at a store trying to straighten out plans with a friend via text before driving any further.
+By the time police found him, the client was already parked at a store trying to straighten out plans with a friend via text before driving any further.
 Officer said he failed all field sobriety tests.
-After watching closely, officer deviated and did not give proper instructions.
-Nor did she grade the tests properly.
+After watching closely, the officer deviated and did not give proper instructions — nor did they grade the tests properly.
 Client actually passed.
-The blood test result was clearly off based on client’s behavior.
-Jury agreed, and found Client not guilty of DWI.
+The blood test result was clearly off based on the client’s behavior.
+Jury agreed and found Client not guilty of DWI.

 Not Guilty